Skip to main content

 https://www.dhp.virginia.gov/Boards/aslp/

-The information below pertains to individuals intending to obtain a Speech-Language Pathologist - Interim Permit from Washington.
+The information below pertains to individuals intending to obtain a Speech-Language Pathologist - Interim permit from Washington.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 07/16/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 10/16/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-The Board requires completion of postgraduate professional work experience for licensure as a speech-language pathologist in this location.
+The Board requires completion of postgraduate professional work experience for full licensure as a speech-language pathologist in this location.
 Postgraduate professional work experience must be in the field of speech-language pathology and must be completed over a minimum of 36 weeks of full-time experience, or a part-time equivalent.

 The Board requires the successful completion of the jurisprudence examination for this license.
 For full licensure, the Board requires the successful completion of the examination approved by the American Speech-Language-Hearing Association (www.asha.org).
 The PRAXIS examination is offered through the National Teachers Examinations, Educational Testing Service (ETS).